danielsaidi/Vandelay/README.md

 ## QR Code support

-You can add QR code support with [VandelayQR](vandelayqr).
+You can add QR code scanning support with [VandelayQR](vandelayqr).

-## Example Project
+## Example App

-Vandelay comes with an example project that lets you export and import todo lists (strings) and photos (data).
+Vandelay comes with an example app, that lets you export and import an easily managed collection of todo items (strings) and photos (data).

 Before you can run the example app, you have to install `Carthage` and run `carthage update --platform iOS`.
-This will setup all dependencies and prepare the app.
-You can then open the project and run the app.
+This will setup all dependencies.
+You can then open the Vandelay project and run the app.

 ### Dropbox Support

-The example project also installs additional Dropbox support, by using the `VandelayDropbox` addon.
+The example app has support for [VandelayDropbox](vandelaydropbox).
+It is disabled by default, but can be enabled with these steps:

+* Add `github "danielsaidi/VandelayDropbox"` to `Cartfile`.
+* Run `carthage update --platform iOS --cache-builds`
+* Uncomment the Dropbox-specific lines in `AppDelegate.swift`
+* Uncomment the Dropbox-specific lines in `ViewController+Export.swift`
+* Uncomment the Dropbox-specific lines in `ViewController+Import.swift`
+* Add each framework to `Build Phases / [Carthage] Copy Files`.

-For Dropbox support to work, you must replace the Dropbox app keys you find in `Accounts.plist` and `Info.plist` with your own app keys.
-Make sure to create a developer account and a Dropbox app before doing this.
+Before you can use [VandelayDropbox](vandelaydropbox), you must create a Dropbox developer account, create a Dropbox app then finally replace the Dropbox app key you find in `Accounts.plist` and `Info.plist` with your own app keys.

 ### QR Code Support

-The example project also installs additional QR code support, by using the `VandelayQr` addon.
+The example app has support for [VandelayQR](vandelayqr).
+To enable it, follow these steps:

+* Add `github "danielsaidi/VandelayQr"` to `Cartfile`.
+* Run `carthage update --platform iOS --cache-builds`
+* Uncomment the QR-specific lines in `ViewController+Import.swift`
+* Add each framework to `Build Phases / [Carthage] Copy Files`.

 For QR codes, you can use the built-in `QrCodeGenerator` to generate a scannable QR code for any url you have exported data to, e.g. by using